 In nature, Zebrafish show a preference for the lower reaches of streams, canals, ditches, and ponds.
 However, their habitat varies depending on the time of year.
 During the wet season, they are found in large numbers in seasonal pools and rice paddies where they feed and spawn.
 The adults then migrate back to faster moving waters, and the young follow when they reach maturity.
 The substrate of their clear, freshwater streams is normally rocky and shaded, while the still waters are silty with dense vegetation.
 In the wild, these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects, and insect larvae.

 Scientific Name: Danio rerio

 Social Grouping: Groups

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this color morph.

-The Golden Zebra Danio has a slender compressed body and there is a barbel at the end of each lip.
-These are small fish reaching lengths of only up to about 2 1/4 inches (6 cm) in the aquarium.
-Their progenitors, the Zebrafish, are thought to be primarily an annual species in the wild.
-But captive bred varieties can have a lifespan of 3 to 4 years, and some have lived up to 5 1/2 years with proper care.
+The Golden Zebra Danio has a slender, compressed body and a barbel at the end of each lip.
+These small fish reach lengths of only up to about 2 1/4 inches (6 cm) in the aquarium.
+Their progenitors, Zebrafish, are thought to be primarily an annual species in the wild, but captive-bred varieties can have a lifespan of 3 to 4 years, and some have lived up to 5 1/2 years with proper care.

-This is a gold color morph of the Zebra Danio which has had the blue stripes bred out, leaving it embellished with yellow-golden and white stripes.
+This gold color morph of the Zebra Danio has had the blue stripes bred out, leaving it embellished with yellow-golden and white stripes.
 This fish should not be confused with the Pearl Danio Danio albolineatus, which is an entirely different species.